tvlgiao/bc-beautify-docs/docs/support.md

 ## What do we support and do not support?

-### We Do Support:
+### We Support:

-- Provide detailed documentation to help you install and configure the theme successfully by yourself.
+- Providing the detailed documentation to help you install and configure the theme exactly like our demo stores by yourself.
-- Answer your enquiries about theme configuration and use.
+- Answering your questions about theme's usage, settings, configurations and problems.
-- Answer you how to edit and translate the language files.
+- Answering you how to edit and translate the language files.
-- Fix bugs of our themes ONLY if the source code are not modified.
+- Fixing bugs in our original theme.
+Note that i your theme's source code is modified, we cannot fix your modified theme package.
+We can only fix bugs in the original theme.
 ### We Do Not Support:

-- Answer you how to use BigCommerce, manage, edit or configure any built-in BigCommerce features which are not related to our themes.
+- Answer how to use BigCommerce, manage, edit or configure any built-in BigCommerce features which are not related to our themes.
 Please contact [BigCommerce Support](https://support.bigcommerce.com/) for help.
-- Upgrading the theme on your store if the source code was modified by any reasons.
+- Updating your modified themes.
-- Editing the theme's source code for your own requirements which the theme's current version is not supported.
-Except editing language files.
+- Editing the theme source code per your requests.
+For adding additional features or customizing the theme according to your requirements, please contact us for further estimate.